The proper selection of mechanical design tolerances ensures projects stay within budget. And more importantly, designs remain functional.

 |F to G||10 inches||10.5 inches|

 The total target measurement from A to G is 60 inches.
-While the total actual measurement from A to G is 62.5 inches.
-Now, imagine if you had to align a hole at part G with another part that measured 60 inches.
-You’d be off by 2.5 inches!
+But the total actual measurement is 62.5 inches.
+Now, imagine you had to align a hole at part G with another part measuring 60 inches.
+You’d be off by 2.5 inches.
+So, make your expectations clear to factories.

 #3 Tight tolerances and common sense